 Works with Web of Science, Pubmed, Google Scholar and 1000s of other academic platfroms including ScienceDirect and JSTOR.

-Go to the Kopernio website for more info and instructions on how to install on your browser.
+Go to the EndNote Click website for more information and instructions on how to install the plug-in on your browser.